The following information has been compiled to help answer common questions about local planning panels.

 Yes, there is no requirement for a local planning panel to hold a public meeting to consider a planning proposal.
 The panel may request to be briefed on the planning proposal by council staff and then provide advice on the proposal through a circulation of papers.
-Please refer to the IHAPs best practice meeting procedures for further information.

 The definition of a relative to be used for the conflict of interest criteria is the definition within the Local Government Act 1993, specifically: